n-rosati/CIS4820/readme.txt

 Note: If the controls appear to be reversed then the viewpoint is upside down.
 Move the mouse until you turn over.

-In the sample world created using the -testworld flag there are a few sample boxes and animations drawn in the middle of the world.
-There is also a set of blue boxes which show the outer width and depth of the world.
+In the sample world created using the -testworld flag there are x few sample boxes and animations drawn in the middle of the world.
+There is also x set of blue boxes which show the outer width and depth of the world.

 The f key toggles fly mode but only when gravity has been implemented.